 Two black gay men and a quarter of Latino gay men will be diagnosed with HIV in their lifetime.
 Meanwhile, the national rate of HIV has decreased in recent years — there were about 37,600 new HIV cases nationwide in 2014, according to CDC data, which a 3.6 percent decrease when comparing the period between 2008-2014.

-To help combat increased rates of HIV diagnoses in people of color, Cortes has organized Project Y.E.A.H. — Youth Education and Art Advocacy on HIV — a 12-week program for black and Latino queer or trans-identifying teens focused on HIV prevention.
+To help combat increased rates of HIV diagnoses in people of color, GALAEI has initiated Project Y.E.A.H. — Youth Education and Art Advocacy on HIV — a 12-week program for black and Latino queer or trans-identifying teens focused on HIV prevention.
 About 10 teens ages 16 to 18 will meet weekly to participate in HIV education and art workshops.
 The program launched yesterday.

-“We know that statistically speaking these are one of the demographics that are most hit, most impacted by HIV and also those that receive less services,” Cortes said.
+“We know that statistically speaking these are one of the demographics that are most hit, most impacted by HIV and also those that receive less services,” said Francisco Cortes, the Youth Programs Manager at GALAEI who organized Project Y.E.A.H.
 “Inner cities that have poor or no sexual education are predominantly black and Latino schools, at least here in Philadelphia.”

-The first three weeks will focus on HIV education based on GALAEI’s gender and sexuality curriculum, which they teach in city high schools.
+The first three weeks of the program will focus on HIV education based on GALAEI’s gender and sexuality curriculum, which its leaders teach in city high schools.
 The rest of Project Y.E.A.H. will consist of art education workshops led by Erika Guadalupe Núñez, a Philadelphia-based queer and Mexican artist.